AdobeDocs/dynamic-media-classic.en/help/using/uploading-pdf-files.md

 * To make uploading the files easier, place all the files in the same folder on your computer or network.
 * Name the files in alphanumeric order by page.
 Ordering the pages will make it easier to place the pages in the proper order after the files are uploaded.
 * To see whether PDF pages contain crop marks, registration targets, or color bars, examine the pages.
 These marks determine where to cut the paper when documents are printed; they must be removed before your eCatalog is placed on the web.
 Adobe Dynamic Media Classic provides options for cropping marks when you upload PDF files.
 * If you want viewers to search your eCatalog by keyword, find out whether your PDF files are "flattened."
 You cannot extract search words from flattened PDF files.
-To find out whether a PDF is flattened, try to select text inside it.
+To find out whether a PDF is flattened, try to select the text inside it.
 If you cannot select text, the PDF is flattened and viewers cannot search by keyword in your eCatalog.
 * Because they are meant to be printed, PDF files usually contain CMYK images.
 By default, Adobe Dynamic Media Classic can intelligently detect these CMYK images and convert them using an internal CMYK color profile.
 However, if you want to use a custom color profile to convert CMYK images, you can do so.

   See [ICC (International Color Consortium) profiles](icc-profiles.md#icc_profiles).